maprihoda/primal_auth/README.md

 ## Motivation

 Full-featured gems like Devise are great authentication solutions, especially suitable e.g. when quickly prototyping a new application.
-However, I prefer to implement authentication from scratch as it's easier for me to fully understand and maintain/extend it.
+However, I prefer to implement authentication from scratch as it's easier for me to fully understand and later maintain/extend it.

 ## Installation